YeheliF/WebApp/README.md

 Code Begins:

-The Anomaly Detection WebApp programmed with the MVC design using node.js in javaScript and html languages.
+The Anomaly Detection WebApp programmed with the MVC design using node.js in javaScript for the Server, and the client web-page with html&css.
-You can see the division between the view of a feature and its corresponding viewModel that is connected to the model of the whole program.
+You can see the division between the view of a feature and its corresponding Controller that is connected to the model of the whole program.

 Project structure:

-(????In the main window you can see all the code's files for the app.
+In the main window you can see all the code's files for the app.
 Also you can see the UML of the whole project.

-In the Images folder you have all the feature's to run the app.?????)

 How to run the app?:
 * Open the CMD shell from the project's folder.